Hair, Paper, Water...: Release

 Hair, Paper, Water... had its world premiere in the 'Filmmakers of the Present Competition' section of the 78th Locarno Film Festival on 9 August 2025, vying for the Golden Leopard – Filmmakers of the Present.
 It was also showcased in the Wide Angle: Documentary Showcase section of the 30th Busan International Film Festival on 20 September 2025.
 It also made it to the Currents Selections of the 2025 New York Film Festival, where it had its United States Premiere on 30 September 2025.

 It was also selected to compete in the Official Competition section of the 2025 BFI London Film Festival for the best film award and had screening on 11 October 2025.

 The film was screened in the Les nouveaux alchimistes for its Canadian Premiere at the 2025 Festival du nouveau cinéma on 13 October 2025, and in International Perspective at the São Paulo International Film Festival on 19 October 2025.

 It was screened in the 'Alchemies Section' of the 70th Valladolid International Film Festival on 30 October 2025.
-It will be presented in 'Mission Life - 2025' section of the 56th International Film Festival of India in November 2025.
+It was presented in 'Mission Life - 2025' section of the 56th International Film Festival of India in November 2025.
+It competed in the 20th Jogja-NETPAC Asian Film Festival on 2 December 2025.

+It was screened at CPH:DOX, the Copenhagen International Documentary Film Festival on 7 March 2026 in Artists & Auteurs section, and on 9 June 2026 as part of the DocuDays UA International Human Rights Documentary Film Festival in Docu Best section.
+On 23 July it competed in the New Horizons International Competition for Grand Prix at the New Horizons Film Festival.

+On 16 August 2026, it was screened in the Melbourne International Film Festival in Doc Visions Program Strand for its Victorian Premiere.

 The international sales of the film is managed by the Italian distribution company Lights On, who have acquired the international rights in July 2025.